 Science Introduction Workshops

-In May 2013 the "Conference on Development of Education of four Major Tibetan Buddhist Schools and Bon Tradition" took place in Dharamsala, attended by delegates from all 51 Buddhist monasteries in India and Nepal.
-Among other things, the conference representatives decided that Western natural science should be introduced as a school subject in the foreseeable future in all monasteries (and not exclusively in those of the Gelugpa tradition, where this is to a certain extent already the case).
+In May 2013, the "Conference on Development of Education of four Major Tibetan Buddhist Schools and Bon Tradition" took place in Dharamsala, attended by delegates from all 51 Buddhist monasteries in India and Nepal.
+Among other things, the conference representatives decided that Western natural science should be introduced as an educational subject in the foreseeable future in all monasteries (and not exclusively in those of the Gelugpa tradition, where this is to a certain extent already the case).
 It was also decided that until the individual monasteries are able to begin regular instruction, "Intensive Weeks" including scientific topics should be introduced intermittently.

-In 2015, these workshops were carried out in Dharamsala, Kathmandu und Dehradun.
+In 2015, four such workshops were carried out in Dharamsala, Kathmandu und Dehradun.
 One can say that the goal has been reached when at the end of the course (as happened recently) one of the nuns, full of enthusiasm for her personal discovery, declared that: "there are also male and female organs and the same reproduction processes in the plant kingdom".

 In 2016, five workshops took place in the following monasteries: Menri in Dholanji, Mindroling in Dehradun, Keydong Thukche Choeling Nunnery and Gelugpa Association in Kathmandu.
 For the monks of last year's course at Mindroling, a six days follow-up workshop was offered.
 So the monks could build on their previous experience and knowledge, and they could intensify their own scientific inquiry.
 The over-all topic for such inquiries were the sense organs of animals and humans.